 I put extreme adventures on the backburner after my near fatal motorcycle accident in the winter of 2006.
 I lived with a shattered knee for eight years before getting a total knee replacement surgery performed in 2013.
 As I often like to say, “I have grown almost three inches in stature” referring to the straightening of the knee after the replacement surgery!
 But you cannot keep adventures out of my life, though people try very hard to do so!

 I continue on my merry ways exploring and adventuring with a prosthetic knee … not that anyone would notice.
 For me, disability is a reality, not something that should make anyone shy away from living a full and adventurous life.

 I now run OTA Survival School to train people for a safe outing in the wilderness.
 My aim is to try and ensure that people living in eco-sensitive regions of the country are trained in survival and self-reliance to be able to take care of themselves in case of natural disasters and calamities that hit the country so very frequently, often resulting in fatalities.
 If these people are trained and equipped, many can possibly survive the calamity and the survivors might have a safer and more hygienic time while waiting for rescue to be effected.

 An explorer and an adventurer, I am an avid photographer (though not a very good one), travel writer (pretty good, even though I say so myself) and a documentary film maker (mostly films on my adventurers).
 My passion statement is “Only those who risk going too far can possibly know how far they can go!”

 I has also written a few books, on adventure and otherwise, and you can take a look at them here.

-I am based in New Delhi along with my wife Indrani, our two daughters, Priyanka and Pallavi, and son-in-law Anubhav.
+I am based in New Delhi along with my wife Indrani, our two daughters, Priyanka and Pallavi, and sons-in-law Sudeep and Anubhav.